CONDENSED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2025

 (iv) Operating expenses

-The decrease in share of profits of joint ventures was due to lower profits from the Group's joint ventures for FY2023.
+The decrease in 2H2025 share of profits of a joint venture was due to lesser profits from the Group's joint venture for 2H2025.

-The Group recorded a share of profit of associated company for FY2023 as compared to a loss in FY2022 as the associated company was profitable in FY2023.
+he Group recorded a share of profit of associated companies for 2H2025 as compared to a loss in 2H2024 due to better performance from associated companies.

 Financial Position of the Group